wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/store-mongolab-web-sites-dotnet-store-data-mongodb.md

 <a name="deploy"></a>
 ## Deploy the app

-Now that the application has been developed, it's time to create a web site in Azure Websites to host it, configure that web site, and deploy the code.
+Now that the application has been developed, it's time to create a web app in Azure Websites to host it, configure that web app, and deploy the code.
 Central to this section is the use of the MongoDB connection string (URI).
-You're going to configure an environment variable in your web site with this URI to keep the URI separate from your code.
+You're going to configure an environment variable in your web app with this URI to keep the URI separate from your code.
 You should treat the URI as sensitive information as it contains credentials to connect to your database.

-### Create a New web site and obtain the Publish Settings File
+### Create a New web app and obtain the Publish Settings File
-Creating a web site in Azure Websites is very easy, especially as Azure auto-generates a publish profile for Visual Studio.
+Creating a web app in Azure Websites is very easy, especially as Azure auto-generates a publish profile for Visual Studio.

 1. In the Azure Management Portal, click **New**.
 	![New][button-new]

-1. Select **Compute > web sites > Quick create**.
+1. Select **Compute > Web app > Quick create**.
 	<!-- ![CreateWebApp][screen-mongolab-newwebsite] -->

 1. Enter a URL prefix.
 Choose a name you prefer, but keep in mind this must be unique ('mongoNotes' will likely not be available).

-1. Click **Create web site**.
+1. Click **Create web app**.

-1. When the web site creation completes, click the web site name in the web sites list.
-The web site dashboard displays.
+1. When the web app creation completes, click the web app name in the Web Apps list.
+The Web App dashboard displays.
 	![WebAppDashboard][screen-mongolab-websitedashboard]

 1. Click **Download publish profile** under **quick glance**, and save the .PublishSettings file to a directory of your choice.
 ![DownloadPublishProfile][button-website-downloadpublishprofile]

-Alternatively, you can also configure a web site directly from Visual Studio.
-When you link your Azure account to Visual Studio, follow the prompts to configure a web site from there.
+Alternatively, you can also configure a web app directly from Visual Studio.
+When you link your Azure account to Visual Studio, follow the prompts to configure a web app from there.
 Once you're done, you can simply right-click on the project name in the Solution Explorer to deploy to Azure.
 You'll still need to configure the MongoLab connection string, as detailed in the steps below.

 ### Get the MongoLab connection string

 [AZURE.INCLUDE [howto-get-connectioninfo-mongolab](../includes/howto-get-connectioninfo-mongolab.md)]

-### Add the connection string to the web site's environment variables
+### Add the connection string to the web app's environment variables

 [AZURE.INCLUDE [howto-save-connectioninfo-mongolab](../includes/howto-save-connectioninfo-mongolab.md)]

-### Publish the web site
+### Publish the web app
 1. In Visual Studio, right-click the **mongoNotes** project in the Solution Explorer and select **Publish**.
 The Publish dialog displays:
 	<!-- ![Publish][dialog-mongolab-vspublish] -->